sethfischer/sethfischer.github.io/content/web-development/drupal-8-development-tools.rst

 .. warning::

-    This article is obsolete.
+    This Drupal 8 article is obsolete.
 It was published in July 2015, four months before Drupal 8 was released.

 The use of third party components in `Drupal 8`_ has inspired two new tools for